2021 Kia Sportage

 Frequently Asked Questions

-The 2021 Kia Sportage received a Safety Score of C. This vehicle has an average safety record.
+The 2021 Kia Sportage received a Safety Score of D. This vehicle has a below-average safety record, review the specific recalls and complaints below.
 There are 3 crash reports on file.
 There are 7 fire reports.

 Contact your nearest Kia dealership to schedule a free recall repair.
 You can also check your specific vehicle by VIN at NHTSA.gov.
 Manufacturers are required by law to fix recall-related defects at no cost.